Kirk Frost Reportedly Revealed To Be Father Of Jasmine’s Son In Explosive ‘L&HH’ Reunion

 However, she later took to social media, with a different story.
 The aspiring actress claimed that she is actually in the process of quitting the show.
 So, what’s the real deal, here?

 Meanwhile, other fights broke out.
-Sierra, Shooter and Moriah all reportedly exchanged words, but unlike others, did not get physical.
+Sierra, Shooter and Moriah all reportedly exchanged words.
+But, unlike others, they did not get physical.
 Moriah apparently put shooter on blast with a broke joke and Shooter shot back with a promise that he “put her in check,” … whatever that means.

 Kirk, Rasheeda and Jasmine have yet to speak out about the serious reports.
 The Love & Hip Hop Atlanta reunion is set to air Monday, June 5 at 8/7c, on Vh1.
 In the meantime, check out this sneak peak, below!